boklm/torsocks-netns/README.md

-This repository contains torsocks-netns, a small wrapper script for torsocks which creates an empty network namespace to run torsocks inside it, blocking all connections except to the tor socks port.
+This repository contains `torsocks-netns`, a small wrapper script for `torsocks` which creates an empty network namespace to run `torsocks` inside it, blocking all connections except to the tor socks port.

 This is a quick prototype for a network-namespace-based torsocks:
 * https://gitlab.torproject.org/tpo/community/hackweek